 Wheat requires high temperature at this stage for maturity.
 This phase took 5 days to complete.
-The mean air temperature recorded during this phase was 30.5°C and the relative humidity was 31%.
-No rainfall was observed during this phase which is good for crop to get full maturity.
+The mean air temperature recorded during this phase was 31.0°C and the relative humidity was 35%.
+No rainfall was observed and the ETo was very high, the CWR was low as the crop needs less water at the maturity stage.
+During this phase all the agro metrological parameters were in the favor of crop which is good for crop to get full maturity.